johnmmcgee/mtasa-docker/README.md

 ## Usage

-It's recommended to use this image in a Docker Compose setup, because it's much easier to maintain and configure everything with a YAML file instead of passing all of the options via command line.
+It's recommended to use this image in a podman Compose setup, because it's much easier to maintain and configure everything with a YAML file instead of passing all of the options via command line.

 TODO: More on that will be here soon

 ## Usage via command line

 This is just for reference and basic testing.
-You should really consider [using a Docker Compose setup as described in this section](#usage).
+You should really consider [using a podman Compose setup as described in this section](#usage).

 ### Required manual setup